effectfully/OTT/readme.md

  Desc = List ∘ Cons
  ```

- `rose` then ties the know and connect the constructor together.
+ `rose` then ties the know and connects the constructors together.
 An example:

  ```
  vec : ∀ {k} -> Univ k -> ℕ -> Type